Quick Summary of Double Crowns

 Conclusion

 In conclusion, double crowns are a fascinating variation in hair growth, with a touch of mystery surrounding their exact cause.
-While genetics likely play a role, more research is needed to fully understand their origins.
-The good news is that having a double crown is simply a natural quirk, and doesn’t affect your health.
+While genetics likely plays a role, more research is needed to understand their origins fully.
+The good news is that having a double crown is simply a natural quirk and doesn’t affect your health.
 Embrace your unique hair pattern or explore the many hairstyling options available to camouflage or incorporate your double crown into a look you’ll love.

 Rock your double crown with confidence!